>

 go to beginning previous frame pause play next frame go to end

 A Vertex Cover (VC) of a connected undirected (un)weighted graph G is a subset of vertices V of G such that for every edge in G, at least one of its endpoints is in V. A Minimum Vertex Cover (MVC) (Minimum Weight Vertex Cover (MWVC) for the weighted variant) of G is a VC that has the smallest cardinality (if unweighted) or total weight (if weighted) among all possible VCs.
-A graph can have multiple VC but the cardinality/total weight of its MVC/MWVC is unique.
+A graph can have multiple VCs but the cardinality/total weight of its MVC/MWVC is unique.

 There is another problem called Maximum Independent Set (MIS) that attempts to find the largest subset of vertices in a (un)weighted graph G without any adjacent vertices in the subset.
 Interestingly, the complement of an MVC of a graph is an MIS.